Living with Neighbours

 If you share a garden with your neighbours you are also expected to share the tasks of cultivating it and keeping it tidy and clear of rubbish.

 How gardens are used is up to the tenants to agree between themselves.
 CHISEL does not normally allocate or fence off parts of the gardens for the use of individual tenants.
-If tenants wish to fence off part of the gardens themselves they should first ask the Housing Manager for permission.
+If tenants wish to fence off part of the gardens themselves they should contact us for permission.

 We appreciate that the cultivation of shared gardens can be hard work and sometimes is just left to a few committed tenants.
 If we were to employ someone to maintain the gardens on the tenants' behalf, then we would have to make a service charge that would increase the rent.